TheGigaMaster/Personal-BL3-mods/Weapon Overhaul/README.md

 https://docs.google.com/spreadsheets/d/1zrFLIIbHIA9CVrRWtymLQw-GrR0Vt7IgIok5gHRA8Lo/edit?usp=sharing

-This mod is very much so a WIP, so thing's will NOT be balanced at all.
-I created the values based on how they feel.
+This mod is very much so a WIP, so thing's will NOT be balanced.
+I created the values based on how they feel/feedback I get from people.
 Any and all feedback is appreciated, as it'll allow me to better balance weapons out.
 After all, we don't want to end up with another Free Radical.

 If anything feels broken/OP or underpowered, please contact me on Discord.
+I need feedback to really nail down the balance.

 Discord: SkyMaster#6302

-# Highlighted Changes
+#

-CURRENT PROGRESS: BASE GAME and NO DLC'S.
+ONE FINAL NOTE

 I will get to the DLC's in due time.
-Please don't come yelling at me that "MuH FAvoRItE gUN iSN't GoOd yEt".
+Please don't come yelling at me about stuff like "MuH FAvoRItE gUN iSN't GoOd yEt".
 Bitch, I do this shit fo free, so don't get your panties in a wad.
+And don't yell at me like "YoU RUinEd tHE gAMe" - you're the one who download this mod, YOU wanted this.
+I just provided it to you.
+If you don't like it, learn how to code and fine tune it to your liking.
+That's what I did - I got sick of a lot of items not being viable so I said "I can fix that".
+And now we're here.

+#

+# Highlighted Changes

+CURRENT PROGRESS: BASE GAME and NO DLC'S. Still need to do rocket launchers.

 - Buffs
   - Nearly every base game Pistol, SMG, Assault Rifle, Shotgun, and Sniper